KaisTahar/cordDqChecker-MIM/README.md

     [2]   List of Tracer Diagnoses Extracted from Alpha-ID-SE Terminology [Internet].
 2022 [cited 2022May 24].
 Available from: https://doi.org/21.11101/0000-0007-F6DF-9

 ## Distributed Execution
 `cordDqChecker` was successfully tested using [Personal Health Train (PHT)](https://websites.fraunhofer.de/PersonalHealthTrain/) and applied on synthetic data stored in multiple FHIR servers.
+To create a PHT image run the command ` sudo docker build -t dq-train . `.
+The data used for evaluating distributed data quality assessments using PHT are stored in folder `./PHT/Data/ExperimentData`.
 The aggregated results are stored in folder `./PHT/Data/Export`.
-To create a PHT image run `./Dockerfile`.

 ## Cross-site Reports
-Here are [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/PHT/Data/Export) of cross-site reports on data quality generated using sythetic data.
+Here are [examples](https://github.com/KaisTahar/cordDqChecker-MIM/tree/master/PHT/Data/Export) of cross-site reports on data quality generated using sythetic data.

 ## Local Execution
 To analyse your data quality locally go to folder `./Local` and run `cordDqChecker.R` to genrate data quality reports.